 This year saw the introduction of the first Macs to be powered by Apple’s own silicon in place of Intel chips.
-As evidenced by our reviews of the M1 MacBook AirAnd the MacBook Pro 13-inchAnd and Mac miniThese machines are incredibly powerful and deliver wickedly fast performance.
+As evidenced by our reviews of the M1 MacBook AirAnd the MacBook Pro 13-inchAnd and the Mac miniThese machines are incredibly powerful and deliver wickedly fast performance.
 This is especially true for apps that are designed to work on locally and take full advantage of Apple’s latest technology.

 In this context, this year’s Mac apps list will focus on some of the software that is already optimized for this new era of Apple devices.
 Picks last year It remains relevant and useful today if you are using an Intel machine.
-But if you’ve got the knack (or gift-giving of yourself) one of the new high-speed Macs, these are some great ways to sample what they can do.
+But if you’ve got the knack (or gift-giving of yourself) for one of the new high-speed Macs, these are some great ways to sample what they can do.

-Pixelmator Pro iPad app ($ 4.99) Great too – especially if you like retouching things with the Apple Pencil, which is the way I edit many of my captions.
+Pixelmator Pro iPad app ($ 4.99) is Great too – especially if you like retouching things with the Apple Pencil, which is the way I edit many of my captions.

 Lightroom is the first hugely popular Adobe app optimized for Apple’s M1 Silicon.
 And for many people, this is the default option for editing and organizing their photo collection.
 The app has now been updated to take advantage of the power of Apple’s M1 chip to make this editing faster.